 This course surveys some of the major themes relevant to a gendered understanding of politics, society, and culture.
-The course introduces gender as a central category of analysis, among others, for critical inquiry, and it examines the experiences of women and men offer a conceptualization of what gender means for individuals both as citizens and as community members.
+The course introduces gender as a central category of analysis, among others, for critical inquiry, and it examines the experiences of women and men to offer a conceptualization of what gender means for individuals both as citizens and as community members.
+1 c.u.

-HIS 105 INTRODUCTION TO AFRICANA STUDIES
+HIS 105 INTRODUCTION TO AFRICANA STUDIES (Also AFS 105)

 This course will offer a broad survey of African peoples and the African Diaspora in the world, beginning with their African origins.
 Special attention will be paid to the enslavement of Africans, colonization, and the resultant freedom struggles undertaken by Africans and the African Diaspora.
+1 c.u.